i2p/i2p.www/i2p2www/spec/updates.rst

 Blocklist File Specification
 ----------------------------

-TBD, unimplemented, see proposal 130
+TBD, unimplemented, see proposal 130.
+Blocklist updates are delivered in the news file, see above.